G-Node/nix/docs/faq.md

 have an idea about the actual data size.
 In our use-cases a single *DataArray* may contain GB of data.
 Reading these would take some time and increase memory demand.

+It further allows for partial loading of data.
+A *DataArray* that cotains multiple very long signals can be very large and it would be very inefficient if the data was loaded entirely when you need only a sing signals, or a few small signel segments.